apelisse/test-infra/velodrome/grafana-stack/README.md

 The goal of this directory is to set-up the following monitoring stack:
 - InfluxDB as the Time-series Database
 - Grafana as the front-end/display
+- Prometheus as a different flavor of time-series database
-- Nginx is use as a proxy (mostly to fix CORS issue)
+- Nginx is used as a proxy (mostly to fix CORS issue)

 Step-by-step
 ============